ckeditor/ckeditor4-docs/guides/skin_sdk/compatibility_with_ckeditor_4_5/README.md

 **Note:** Notifications use the same close icon as dialogs do.
 It may not fix in the custom skin.

+**Note:** Because notifications use smart position you can not change their position using only CSS.
+To learn more check [notifications guide](http://docs.ckeditor.com/#!/guide/dev_notifications).

 ## Support For Dialog Busy State

 You can add a support for displaying that a dialog is in a busy state in these steps.